 - We are led by former prosecutors with unparalleled insight.

 - We have successfully represented thousands of clients and hundreds of jury trials.

 - We have decades of combined legal experience to put to use for each case.

 - We make ourselves available to clients around-the-clock.

 Begin your defense right now.
 Contact us at any time to ask for a free consultation.

 Whenever someone is arrested for solicitation, the first thing a criminal defense attorney wants to know is how the arrest occurred.
 A large percentage of solicitation charges can be traced back to potential police entrapment and unjust sting operations.

 A favorite tactic among police departments is placing a female police officer on the street and telling her to advertise prostitution services to passersby.
 When someone is convinced enough to attempt to pay her for sexual favors, they are suddenly placed under arrest for solicitation.
 An experienced sex crimes lawyer may be able to argue this scenario is entrapment, or when a law enforcement officer entices someone to commit a crime they originally did not plan on committing.

 Shield Your Name, Future & Finances with Our Defense

 If you have been arrested for solicitation in Minnesota, it is imperative that you act quickly to get started on your defense.
 The prosecution is undoubtedly not resting and working on a way to put you behind bars, even if you know you are innocent of the criminal charges.
-You should call (612) 444-5020 to talk to a Minneapolis criminal defense attorney from Caplan & Tamburino Law Firm about what to do next.
+You should call (612) 444-5020 to talk to a Minneapolis sex crime defense attorney from Caplan & Tamburino Law Firm about what to do next.
 We keep the phone line open 24/7 for client emergencies.